Thought provoking questions that

 Our response: That is a terrible predicament to be caught in.

-I recall one of the "new Atheists" -- perhaps Dawkins -- saying that for a parent to teach a child about a vengeful God, Hell, Purgatory, revenge, eternal punishment, etc. is a form of child abuse.
+Professor Richard Dawkins is often referred to as one of the "new Atheists."
+Actually, he is an Agnostic.
+He wrote in his book "The God Delusion" 2 that for a parent to teach a child about a vengeful God, Hell, Purgatory, revenge, eternal punishment, etc. is a form of child abuse.
 Your present situation lends support for that belief.

 - You might consider reading America's Four Gods: What We Say about God--and What That Says about Us 1 by Paul Froese and Christopher Bader.
 The authors show that Americans believe in four very different concepts of God -- actually five if you include non-believers.
-Some view God as rigidly authoritarian; others as forgiving, In addition, some view God as heavily involved in human affairs; others see God as being remote -- sort of like the God of the Deists: a creator who created the universe, gave it a set of physical laws, left the building and hasn't been seen since.
+Some view God as rigidly authoritarian; others as forgiving, In addition, some view God as heavily involved in human affairs; others see God as being remote -- sort of like the God of the Deists'.
+The viewed God as a creator who formed the universe, gave it a set of physical laws, left and hasn't been seen since.
 All are supported by the Bible because the Bible is so ambiguous.
-Its interpretation is very sensitive to the seeker's world view and personal experiences.
+Its interpretation is very sensitive to the seeker's world view and past personal experiences.

 Reading this book might dilute the fears that you have been taught.
 You will realize that intelligent, devout, sincere Christians have derived four very different deities from the Bible.
 Your parent taught you that God is rigid, critical, demanding, and heavily involved in everyone's affairs.
 But there are three other Christian belief systems about God out there.